MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2020-06-18-decoupling-purchasing-and-joy.md

 I will try to implement a version of this in the next few days and post it, if anybody wants to try it out.
 I'm curious of the effects.

+Update: I have written a tool for this, you can find it [here](https://github.com/MordecaiMalignatus/shed/tree/master/tools/spending-queue)